-On top of your nursing job checklist, here comes another sets of checklist which other departments of the hospital are asking you to comply.
+On top of your nursing job checklist, here comes another sets of checklist which other departments of the hospital are asking you to comply with.

 4. Getting of medications and supplies

 Procuring medications and supplies just take a few minutes or so, but let’s not remove the fact that it also consumes our precious time.
-There are some occasions when you are not quite lucky, and you encounter pharmacist or central supply dispenser that are very, very slothful slow… then probably it will take you half an hour to get what you needed.
+There are some occasions when you are not quite lucky, and you encounter pharmacists or central supply dispensers that are very, very slothful slow… then probably it will take you half an hour to get what you needed.

 5. Long endorsement

 Don’t get me wrong!
 I know how important it is for nurses to take their time for endorsement.
 We don’t want to miss a thing during the endorsement period, or else, we are going to mess up during the shift.
 But let’s admit it, endorsement consumes a lot of time especially in the ward.
 Nurses spend a lot of overtime for work just to go over all the patients’ charts.

 6. Phone calls

 Nurses are like call center agents.
 They answer various phone calls, and most of the time not even related to the patient’s care.
 Another waste of time!